 Sometimes surgery is the only way to treat a bone or joint issue related to an injury, degenerative condition or other dysfunction.
-However, most orthopaedic doctors will recommend physical therapy (PT) as an initial course of action, because it is the least intrusive approach to healing.
+However, most orthopaedic doctors will recommend treatment with a physical therapist as an initial course of action, because it is the least intrusive approach to healing.
 In many cases, strengthening muscles around the joint and expanding range of motion will do the trick to eliminate pain and restore movement.

 A physical therapist is a trained and licensed medical professional with experience in diagnosing physical abnormalities, restoring physical function and mobility, maintaining physical function, and promoting physical activity and proper function – according to the American Physical Therapy Association (APTA).
 Licensed physical therapists can be found in a wide range of healthcare facility settings, including at Cary Orthopaedics’ locations in Cary, Morrisville and Holly Springs.